otavioa/market-financial-ratios/README.md

 6. **Populate the Database:**
 - Call `http://localhost:5000/data/populate` to populate the database.
-- It is recommended that the data be refreshed whenever it is used, within a timeframe that does not affect the analysis of the API user.
+- It is recommended that the data be refreshed whenever it's used, within a timeframe that does not affect the analysis of the API user.
 For example: Once a day.

 ## Running Tests